santhoshtr/AutonymFont/README.md

 The glyphs for the font is taken from a large number of free licensed fonts.
 See CREDITS file for the full list.

-pyftsubset tool from Behdad (https://github.com/behdad/fonttools) helped a lot in the develpment of this font.
+The [pyftsubset](https://github.com/behdad/fonttools) tool from Behdad helped a lot in the develpment of this font.

 Fontforge is used as the font editing program.